Our extensive collection of resources will help you smash your fundraising goals!

 - For most people with cerebral palsy, the cause is unknown and there is no single cause.
 There is no known cure for cerebral palsy

-- Over 110 young people living with a disability have taken the challenge of the Krazy Kosci Klimb
+- Over 150 young people with a disability have taken the challenge of the Krazy Kosci Klimb